richmarisa/forc/source/docs/book-of-order.md

 #### A. ORGANIZED CHURCHES:

 Organized churches are recognized by the presence of a Presbytery (i.e., a local ruling court composed of two or more Presbyters/Elders).
-Such churches may apply for membership in the FORC via application of the Presbyters.� A local church is considered a member church when at least one member of the Presbytery of that church possesses FORC credentials.
+Such churches may apply for membership in the FORC via application of the Presbyters.
+A local church is considered a member church when at least one member of the Presbytery of that church possesses FORC credentials.

 #### B. CHURCH PLANTING: